From website burnout to –>

 I've completed these Divi-specific courses with flying colors:

 Though Divi, GeneratePress, and Kadence are my bread and butter, I also look after client's sites that are built on other themes.

 No one should have to learn web design just to build a website for their business, project, or event.

 If you want to follow in my footsteps and learn things the long way 'round, I respect that.
 Just make sure you're not in a hurry and you have a few years to spare.

-I believe business owners and creatives should never be tempted to give up on their aspirations due to frustrations with their website or lack thereof.
+I believe business owners and creatives should never be tempted to give up on their aspirations due to frustrations with their website.

 I also believe in empowering website owners to do whatever they want with their site.
-If you want to learn how to manage your website on your own, I’ll set you up and teach you how to do that.
+If you want to learn how to manage your website on your own, I’ll teach you how to do that.

-But if you need a trusted partner to handle everything for you, I'm your guy.
+But if you need a trusted partner to handle all the website things for you, I'm your guy.

 Hey, you.
 You've got a lot to offer to the world.

-That idea for the business, non-profit, or ministry is important.
+Your idea for that business, non-profit, or ministry is important.
 And you need a website.